The Diabetic Sock

 A huge percentage of the world’s population is suffering from diabetes, a condition that is known to raise blood sugar levels and increase the risk of foot ulcers.
 To help reduce the risks of complications brought about by the condition, especially in the leg area, socks and footwear must be worn by diabetics.

-At Soles, we have created a non-restrictive diabetic compression socks that is designed to alleviate pressures on the feet and legs.
+At Soles, we have created a non-restrictive diabetic high compression socks that is designed to alleviate pressures on the feet and legs.
 Our socks also help manage moisture to reduce the risk of infection.

 With our diabetic compression socks, diabetic patients can relax and enjoy life without worrying much about their feet.
-Our diabetic socks in Australia have all the beneficial features to keep the feet healthy and in good shape.
+Our diabetic socks for sale in Australia have all the beneficial features to keep the feet healthy and in good shape.
 Built with the most durable materials, seamless toe, proper cushion, and non-binding tops, the wearers can focus on their day-to-day activities and live comfortably.

 Bamboo x Cotton